LutherNavigator/manual/markdown/dev/repos.md

 We have [an organization](https://github.com/LutherNavigator) for all of our repositories on GitHub, including one for [the project itself](https://github.com/LutherNavigator/LutherNavigator).

-## The Main Project
+## LutherNavigator

-The main project is called LutherNavigator.
-It contains the code that runs the application hosted at [luthernavigator.com](https://www.luthernavigator.com/).
+The main project, called LutherNavigator, contains the code that runs the application hosted at [luthernavigator.com](https://www.luthernavigator.com/).

 ### Getting Access to the Repository